-The 2 x 5 transceivers have passed Agilent reliability and performance qualification testing and are undergoing ongoing quality and reliability monitoring.
+The 1x9 transceivers have passed Agilent reliability and performance qualification testing and are undergoing ongoing quality monitoring.
 Details are available from your Agilent sales representative.

 These transceivers are manufactured at the Agilent Singapore location which is an ISO 9002 certified facility.